Finding Clarity – What Is Your True Path

 Here are a few tools that helped me in finding clarity 10 years ago, when I felt just like you’re feeling now: standing in the same spot, stuck and frustrated.
 All my life, I felt I was at a crossroads and never dared to choose a path.

 My choice back then was not to choose.
-And if there’s any choice that can get you down and crush your self-belief, it’s the choice to sit on the fence and watch your life pass by without participating.
+And if there’s anything that can get you down and crush your self-belief, it’s the choice to sit on the fence and watch your life pass by without participating.

-Not just the practical things that look good on paper but leave your soul empty.
+I am not talking just about the practical things that look good on paper but leave your soul empty.

-Remember: Just because you have a day job, that doesn’t mean you can’t find time to indulge your other dreams.
-In fact, it’s even more crucial for you do so in this case.
+Now, I know that you probably have a job that takes most of your hours.
+But remember: Just because you have a day job, that doesn’t mean you can’t find time to indulge your other dreams.
+In fact, it’s even more crucial for you to do so in this case.